shawnferry/puppet-solaris_providers-1/README.md

 types and providers.
 These include some common features as well as features found exclusively on Oracle Solaris.

+This is a direct fork of the presumably abandonded provider puboished by Oracle.
+Beyond simple naming and metadata changes this is identical to the provider expected to ship natively with Solaris 11.4/11.next

 ## Module Resource Type Reference

 The Oracle Solaris Providers module currently enables configuration of the